adamek-c/game-api/README.md

 # Game Api

-A simple project that displays games.
-Material UI was used in the projection
+The project involved the use of ready-made components using the MUI library.
+A project that, displays the most popular games that are just playable

 # live demo